When the world outside is in a state of topsy-turvy, there is nothing like being in a home which exudes a sense of calm, comfort and familiarity.

-Five years ago, the Singaporean, who is experienced in architecture and urban design, returned home after 25 years in the US to look after his parents.
+Several years ago, the Singaporean, who is experienced in architecture and urban design, returned home after 25 years in the US to look after his parents.

 His home is a 1,300 sq ft apartment, picked for its size, convenient location, and also the view – it overlooks the neighbourhood park and Bukit Timah Nature Reserve in the distance.

 He tore down several walls, but left two bedrooms intact – one for guests and the other for himself.
-A third bedroom was converted into an open space, which doubles as a home office/study and dining room.
+A third bedroom was converted into an open space, which doubles as a home office, study, and dining room.